AgentBoo/django-hyakunin-isshu/django/lab-book.md

-# Django backend
+## Django+ Django REST framework backend

 0. Quick
 ```
 # django-admin startapp will create a new directory
 django-admin startapp <app_name>

-# django-admin startapp will not create a new directory for you if using this syntax
+# django-admin startapp will not create a new directory for you if you use this syntax, so set up your own
 django-admin startapp <app_name> <existing_app_directory>
 django-admin startapp karuta backend/karuta